Equivalent plans for Paid Leave

 There are two types of paid leave equivalent plans:

-An equivalent plan must offer the same or better coverage than Minnesota Paid Leave and must not cost your workers more than they would be required to contribute under the state plan.
+An equivalent plan must offer the same or better coverage than Minnesota Paid Leave, and it must not cost your workers more than they would be required to contribute under the state plan.
 It must also provide job protections equal to those in the state plan.